Our most common search themes:

 - The word eye looks like a pair of eyes and a nose.

-(All the words are logosglyphs as their letters (particularly the Ls) give a sense of height.)
+- Tall legs like stilts.
+(In this example, all the words can be classified as logosglyphs as their letters (particularly the Ls) give a sense of height.)